greenwood-capital-tagline-logo

 Retirement Advice: Greenwood Capital does not charge separately for assisting clients in reviewing their Required Minimum Distribution or advice regarding retirement plan rollover or distributions.

-Sub-Advisory and Dual Contract Fees: Fees are negotiable depending upon the needs of the client and complexity of the situation; the final fee schedule is included in the written agreement.
+Sub-Advisory and Dual Contract Fees: Fees are negotiable depending upon the needs of the client and the complexity of the situation; the final fee schedule is included in the written agreement.
 Greenwood Capital fees are typically paid quarterly in arrears, based on the average month-end managed market value of the account, including cash, and accrued income.
-Clients can terminate their contract by providing written notice as outlined in the written agreement.
+Other financial advisors/custodians may have different fee calculation methods, which will be stated in their agreements with their clients.
+Financial advisors/custodians can terminate their contract with Greenwood Capital by providing written notice as outlined in the written agreement.

 Selection of Other Advisers Fees: If Greenwood Capital recommends a client utilize additional money manager(s) via a sub-advisory relationship, the client will pay separate fees to the sub-adviser.
 Before recommending/selecting sub-advisers for a client, we will ensure those other adviser(s) are a registered investment adviser.